 We will discuss here about coins and currency notes.
+In our daily life we purchase things from the shop and pay money to the shopkeeper.
 We are already aware of the following coins and notes.
 Coins of 1 paise, 2 paise, 5 paise are not available and that of 10 paise, 20 paise, 25 paise, 50 paise are less in circulation.
 Notes of Re 1 and Rs 2 are also less in circulation.

 Rupee is a larger unit of money than paise.

 We use ‘p’ to write paise.

 We use ‘Re’ to write rupee.

 We use ‘Rs’ to write rupees.

 We use dot (.) to separate rupees and paise.